mauritssilvis/challenges/java/README.md

 ### 2.2 IntelliJ IDEA

 [IntelliJ IDEA](https://www.jetbrains.com/idea/) is an integrated development environment (IDE) developed by [JetBrains](https://www.jetbrains.com/).
-This IDE supports Java, several other Java virtual machine (JVM) languages and can be extended with plugins to retrieve support for other programming languages.
+This IDE supports Java and several other Java virtual machine (JVM) languages, and can be extended with plugins to retrieve support for other programming languages.
 IntelliJ IDEA comes with a [detailed online documentation](https://www.jetbrains.com/help/idea/discover-intellij-idea.html) and its [community edition](https://www.jetbrains.com/idea/download/) can be downloaded and used for free.

 IntelliJ IDEA makes it easy to configure code styles, automatic copyright notices, code inspection profiles, run configurations and more.
-An overview of the settings used in the above-mentioned projects is provided in the [IntelliJ IDEA section](basic_maven_project_intellij#13-intellij-idea) of [Setting up a basic Maven project using IntelliJ IDEA](basic_maven_project_intellij).
+The basic IntelliJ IDEA configuration used in the above-mentioned projects is described in the [IntelliJ IDEA section](basic_maven_project_intellij#13-intellij-idea) of [Setting up a basic Maven project using IntelliJ IDEA](basic_maven_project_intellij).

 ### 2.3 Maven

-[Maven](https://maven.apache.org/) is a tool that can be used to manage and build projects written in Java and other programming languages.
+[Maven](https://maven.apache.org/) is a build tool that can be used to manage and build projects written in Java and other programming languages.
 The [project object model](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html), a file named `pom.xml`, is central to the use of Maven.
 In this file, the project properties can be set, build plugins can be configured, project dependencies can be defined, etc.

+The basic Maven configuration used in the above-mentioned projects is discussed in the [Maven section](basic_maven_project_intellij#12-maven) of [Setting up a basic Maven project using IntelliJ IDEA](basic_maven_project_intellij).

 ## License